A structural duality for path-decompositions into parts of small radius: Radial star-width

-By \cref{starwidthclaim1} we may assume that there is some $s$ with $23k + 5 \leq s \leq n - 23k - 5$ such that some vertex of $G - G_P$ has a neighbour in $B_s$.
+By \cref{starwidthclaim1} (and since $P$ is a path and hence a subdivided star) we may assume that there is some $s$ with $23k + 5 \leq s \leq n - 23k - 5$ such that some vertex of $G - G_P$ has a neighbour in $B_s$.
 We fix $s$ for the rest of the proof.
 The following two claims now show that every component of $G - G_P$ can only attach to~$G_P$ either close to the start of~$P$ or close to the end of~$P$ or close to~$p_s$.

 \begin{claim} If a vertex of $G - G_P$ has a neighbour in a ball $B_t$, then $t\leq 3k$ or $s - 12k - 3\leq t \leq s + 12k + 3$ or $n - 3k \leq t$. \end{claim}